 - 1. Determine the following values:

 - a.
 Min =

 - b.
 M =

 - c.
 Max =

 - d. $Q_1 =$

-- e. $Q_3 =$
+- e.
+Q3 =

 - f.
 IQR =

 - 2. Construct a box plot of data.

 - 3. What does the shape of the box plot imply about the concentration of data?
 Use complete sentences.

 - 4. Using the box plot, how can you determine if there are potential outliers?

 - 5. How does the standard deviation help you to determine concentration of the data and whether there are potential outliers?

 - 6. What does the IQR represent in this problem?

 - 7. Show your work to find the value that is 1.5 standard deviations

 - a. above the mean.

 - b. below the mean.

-box plot a graph that gives a quick picture of the middle 50 percent of the data first quartile the value that is the median of the lower half of the ordered data set frequency the number of times a value of the data occurs frequency polygon a data display that looks like a line graph but uses intervals to display ranges of large amounts of data frequency table a data representation in which grouped data are displayed along with the corresponding frequencies histogram a graphical representation in x-y form of the distribution of data in a data set; x represents the data and y represents the frequency, or relative frequency; the graph consists of contiguous rectangles interquartile range or IQR, is the range of the middle 50 percent of the data values; the IQR is found by subtracting the first quartile from the third quartile interval also called a class interval; an interval represents a range of data and is used when displaying large data sets mean a number that measures the central tendency of the data; a common name for mean is average.

-The term mean is a shortened form of arithmetic mean.
-By definition, the mean for a sample (denoted by x) is median a number that separates ordered data into halves; half the values are the same number or smaller than the median, and half the values are the same number or larger than the median.
+box plot a graph that gives a quick picture of the middle 50 percent of the data first quartile the value that is the median of the lower half of the ordered data set

+- frequency the number of times a value of the data occurs - frequency polygon a data display that looks like a line graph but uses intervals to display ranges of large amounts of data - frequency table a data representation in which grouped data are displayed along with the corresponding frequencies - histogram a graphical representation in x-y form of the distribution of data in a data set; x represents the data and y represents the frequency, or relative frequency; the graph consists of contiguous rectangles - interquartile range or IQR, is the range of the middle 50 percent of the data values; the IQR is found by subtracting the first quartile from the third quartile - interval also called a class interval; an interval represents a range of data and is used when displaying large data sets - mean a number that measures the central tendency of the data; a common name for mean is average. - The term mean is a shortened form of arithmetic mean.
+By definition, the mean for a sample (denoted by x) is - $\bar{x} = \frac{\text{Sum of all values in the sample}}{\text{Number of values in the sample}}$, and the mean for a population (denoted by μ) is - $\mu = \frac{\text{Sum of all values in the population}}{\text{Number of values in the population}}$ - median a number that separates ordered data into halves; half the values are the same number or smaller than the median, and half the values are the same number or larger than the median The median may or may not be part of the data.

-$\bar{x} = \frac{\text{Sum of all values in the sample}}{\text{Number of values in the sample}}$, and the mean for a population (denoted by μ) is midpoint the mean of an interval in a frequency table mode the value that appears most frequently in a set of data outlier an observation that does not fit the rest of the data paired data set two data sets that have a one-to-one relationship so that
+midpoint the mean of an interval in a frequency table

+- mode the value that appears most frequently in a set of data - outlier an observation that does not fit the rest of the data paired data set two data sets that have a one-to-one relationship so that